0xPolygonID/tutorials/mkdocs/docs/quick-start-demo.md

 !!!note
     Polygon ID wallet is an implementation of the Wallet SDK, as a way of showcasing its possibilities.
 Head to [the Polygon ID SDK documentation](./wallet/wallet-sdk/polygonid-sdk/polygonid-sdk-overview.md) to know more about how it works.

-The process from downloading to creating an identity on the Polygon ID Wallet is just as it shows below.
+The process from downloading to creating an identity on the Polygon ID Wallet is just as it is shown below.
 You need to download the app, create a wallet, set up a PIN number and the wallet is ready to be used.

 ![Quick start demo wallet](./imgs/quick-start-demo-wallet.png)